 Miso soup is a dish that can be served at any time of day, with breakfast, lunch or dinner.
 It is a thin soup that is served hot and often served in restaurants with a lid over the bowl.
 The lid is there to maintain the temperature of the soup but also to allow for the full aroma of the soup to be appreciated when the diner removes the covering.
 Miso soup is usually taken directly by raising the bowl to your mouth, rather than using a soup spoon.
 This way, you can appreciate the aroma of the soup at the same time as tasting it.
 Solid additions to the soup can be enjoyed using your chopsticks.

 Miso (みそ or 味噌) refers to the Japanese paste that is made from fermenting soybeans with salt and koji (fungus spores) which is most commonly used in making miso soup, a very common dish produced and consumed in Japan.
 The character 味 means ‘flavour’ or ‘taste’, while the character 噌 translates to ‘boisterous’.
 This seems to be reflective of the sentiments many people hold about the product itself and how it is added to dishes as seasoning, rather than being eaten as it is.

 Some of the dishes we used miso in our Japanese cooking class are

 - Shiraae – spinach salad with tofu dressing

 - Lotus root salad with miso and sesame sauce

 - Nasu Dengaku – Grilled Eggplant with Miso sauce

-If you want to learn how to cook with Miso, book onto one of our fantastic cooking classes in Tokyo or Kyoto now!
+If you want to learn more about cooking with Miso or how to cook with Miso, book onto one of our fantastic cooking classes in Tokyo or Kyoto now!
 As Miso is such a key ingredient in Japanese cooking, we’re constantly working with it in our classes.